jeremyrsmith/literal-types/README.md

 type Foo = `"foo"`
 ```

 In this case, `` `"foo"` `` is replaced with the constant type `String("foo")`.
+The backticks are necessary to allow
-Of course, this means that you won't
-be able to use that literal name as an identifier for a type.
+the program to parse.
+Of course, this means that you won't be able to use that literal name as an identifier for a type.
 But you wouldn't do that anyway, would you?

 The literal types that can be expressed this way are: